jintonic/gears/tutorials/detector/optical/surface/polished/README.md

 [![YouTube](https://img.shields.io/badge/You-Tube-red?style=flat)](https://youtu.be/sgo-RPbDRcU)
 [![optical processes](https://img.shields.io/badge/optical-processes-blue?style=flat)](../../physics#optical-processes)

-The finish PolishedFrontPainted represents a volume with a painted surface.
-The reflectivity 𝑅 defines the probability that an optical photon is reflected by the painted surface.
-More specifically, it is defined as 1 minus the absorption coefficient.
-The optical photon may or may not be absorbed by the paint.
-The paint is modeled through surface properties.
-When not absorbed, the photon undergoes speculsar spike reflection.
-No refraction occurs.
+The Polished finish defines the case where the surface is perfectly smooth.
+The simulation then considers the reflectivity and decides whether the optical photon is absorbed or whether a further calculation needs to be performed to determine whether the photon is reflected or refracted.
+If the photon is refracted, Snell's law is used to calculate how the refraction takes place.

 ## Naming convention for example files
 r - Reflectivity